Become a Mason Graduate Student

 - For the PhD with a concentration in biopsychology, at least 15 hours of psychology, including physiological psychology, statistics, and a lab course in experimental psychology.

-The submitted GRE scores should be from tests taken within the past five years and before the application deadline.
+For those programs that require the GRE or the GRE is optional, the submitted GRE scores should be from tests taken within the past five years and before the application deadline.
 Applicants should take the GRE by October because applications cannot be processed until these scores are received.
 The general test is required, but scores for the Advanced Test in Psychology may also be submitted.
-The concentration in clinical psychology recommends but does not require the psychology subject test.

 The department considers all applications, considers them as a whole, and there are no rigid minimum scores required.
 However, we typically prefer applicants with an undergraduate GPA > 3.00, a GPA in psychology course work > 3.25, and GRE scores > the 50th percentile.
 Experience, letters of recommendation, publications, and (in some programs) an interview, can help compensate for deficiencies in numeric qualifications.
 No specific set of qualifications guarantees admission.